redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 they may want to provide to their application the address and the necessary credentials to access this service as simply as possible.

-In this article, we are saying that we are *binding* the service to the application.
+In this article, we are going to talk about *binding* the service to the application.

-Using the Service Binding Operator and creating some Kubernetes resources for each service you want to be bindable, you can make the life easier for developers.
+Using the Service Binding Operator and creating some Kubernetes resources for each service you want to bind to, you can make the life easier for developers.

 ## Creating a Service resource to redirect to the external service

-To expose an external service from inside a Kubernetes cluster, you can create a *Headless* Service, and manually create the Enpoints to access this external service.
+To expose an external service from inside a Kubernetes cluster, you can create a *Headless* Service, and manually create the Endpoints to access this external service.

 Here is an example, to connect to an external Redis service on IP 192.168.1.10 and port 6379: